 The coldest place on Earth right now is NASA's CAL.
 It is an ice-box sized chest packed with lasers, a vacuum chamber and an electromagnetic knife which is used to slow atoms down to a state of negligible motion.
 In other words, it creates temperatures near the absolute zero mark, making it the coldest place on Earth.

-The CAL is in its final stages of assembly and NASA intends to fill up the CAL cavity with atomic gas particles, while the box is at the International Space Station (ISS).
+The CAL is in its final stages of assembly and NASA intends to fill up the CAL cavity with atomic gas particles, while the box is at the International Space Station.
 The microgravity will enable researchers to witness unique quantum events and occurrences, which would be impossible to see on Earth.

 One such phenomenon is the creation of the Bose-Einstein condensate.
 It is a super fluid state of matter where the atoms transform into mysterious waves and propagate themselves.
 This has never been witnessed in absolute zero temperatures.

-NASA further explains that since this super fluid state lacks any kind of viscosity, the atoms are able to move without any sort of friction and behaves as a single substance.
+NASA further explains that since this super fluid state lacks any kind of viscosity, where the atoms are able to move without any sort of friction and behaves as a single substance.

 Physicists would love to study the Bose-Einstein condensate, purely because of its unique and rare nature.
-The condensate cannot be prepared on the Earth because of the Earth's gravitational pull, which does not allow this alluring state of matter to remain in existence for more than a fraction of a second.
+The condensate cannot be prepared on Earth because of the Earth's gravitational pull, which does not allow this alluring state of matter to remain in existence for more than a fraction of a second.

 Why Is NASA Creating CAL?

 In the micro-gravitational environment aboard the ISS, the scientists will be able to study the Bose-Einstein condensate much more comprehensively.
 NASA speculates that the condensate will be in existence in space for up to 10 seconds at a time.
 This is a huge breakthrough for physicists.